railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

            .. figure:: images/cmd_prompt_ping.png
               :align: center

-              *Sending a ping from the command prompt.*
+              *Sending a ping from the command prompt*

 	#.
 Can the client computers see the server computer at all?
 Check this by opening a command prompt
 	   window (enter \ ``cmd``\  in the window :menuselection:`Start --> Run...` ) and enter \ ``ping